NunuM/talos-nodejs-proxy/README.md

 #### Configuration

-In config.json, you can point a new file by defining the env var *TLP_CONF_FILE*.
+config.json.
+You can point a new file by defining the env var *TLP_CONF_FILE*.

 ```json
 {